jaredpar/jaredpar.github.io/_posts/2008-06-18-enums-vs-adapters.md

     }

-This is an acceptable pattern and use for enums.??
-However if you take a step back, what I've actually done here is use an enum to implement an [adapter pattern](http://en.wikipedia.org/wiki/Adapter_pattern).??
+This is an acceptable pattern and use for enums.
+However if you take a step back, what I've actually done here is use an enum to implement an [adapter pattern](http://en.wikipedia.org/wiki/Adapter_pattern).
 I've just been a bit lazy about it and not actually coded up the classes.

-To an extent though this violates the principle of single use as Example now performs N different behaviors based upon the enum.??
-But lets face it, if ActionForKindN() is just a simple 2 line function then is it really worth it to create and maintain an adapter pattern???
-A purest would likely say yes but I'm more pragmatic and don't believe so.
+To an extent though this violates the principle of single use as Example now performs N different behaviors based upon the enum.
+But lets face it, if ActionForKindN() is just a simple 2 line function then is it really worth it to create and maintain an adapter pattern' A purest would likely say yes but I'm more pragmatic and don't believe so.

-Once the functions reach a certain level of complexity though an adapter pattern is much more suitable.??
+Once the functions reach a certain level of complexity though an adapter pattern is much more suitable.
 Over time I find that many of my similar patterns evolve to level.

-Yet I struggle to define the point at which an adapter is suitable.??
-After several recent experiences I started adapting the following rules.??
+Yet I struggle to define the point at which an adapter is suitable.
+After several recent experiences I started adapting the following rules.
 If any of them is violated then I switch from an enum based behavior to adapter based behavior.